hyperledger/fabric/docs/source/CONTRIBUTING.rst

 so that we have a consistent pattern within our community as to where to find design discussion.

-Getting the support of three or more of the Fabric maintainers for the new feature will greatly enhance the probability that the feature's related CRs will be merged.
+Getting the support of three or more of the Hyperledger Fabric maintainers for the new feature will greatly enhance the probability that the feature's related CRs will be merged.